 The Morningside College campus is located in a residential suburb in the southeastern part of Sioux City.
-The entire campus in a National Register of Historic Places District for its mixture of Romanesque, Italian Renaissance Revival, and Art Moderne buildings, interspersed with newer, contemporary buildings.
+The entire campus is a National Register of Historic Places District for its mixture of Romanesque, Italian Renaissance Revival, and Art Moderne buildings, interspersed with newer, contemporary buildings.
 The 68-acre campus is adjacent to a city park, swimming pool, tennis courts, eating establishments, and is a short drive from major regional shopping centers.

 Lillian E. Dimmitt Alumni House (1921) was the home of Lillian E. Dimmitt, who was Dean of Women for 26 years.
-In 1983, the house was dedicated and used as a meeting place for alumni.
-It remains a site for meetings and smaller gatherings.
+In 1983, the house was dedicated and used as a meeting place for alumni for many years.